 Honestly, you don’t need to pay for the overpriced special baby towels at Target or BuyBuyBaby.
 The towels you already have will work just fine.
 I promise.

 Bottled water can get expensive and is moreover not the best for the environment.
 We bought a nice water filter and use the tap water.
 You can buy water filters just about anywhere.
 We choose to use the Berkey.
 It is an expensive filter though.
 If you are looking for something more affordable just look into the Brita water filters.
 You can get them at Target and Walmart.

 Anything can be a toy

-You don’t necessarily have to spend a bunch of money on toys.
-My infants favorite toys right now are wooden spoons.
+In the first place, you don’t necessarily have to spend a bunch of money on toys.
+My infants’ favorite toys right now are wooden spoons.
 It is something I already have and it is healthier for her to gnaw on than plastic.
 You would be surprised what you can find around the house that your infant and toddler would love to play with!
 Get creative!

-Homemade baby products can go a long way.
+For instance, homemade baby products can go a long way.
 They save a lot of money and they are ultimately healthier for your child and the environment.
-Check out this homemade baby wash and shampoo.
-Here is a really good baby balm recipe to use as lotion.
+For example, check out this homemade baby wash and shampoo.
+In addition, here is a really good baby balm recipe to use as a lotion.
 Lastly, you might want to make your own homemade diaper rash cream.
-To be honest though, many moms have had success using plain coconut oil as a moisturizer and as a diaper cream.
+To be honest, though, many moms have had success using plain coconut oil as a moisturizer and as a diaper cream.
 Give it a shot and see what works best for you!

 I think I just about covered it all!
 I am curious how everyone else saves money on natural parenting?
 Comment and tell me your favorite recipes, tricks, and secrets.